Skip to main content

 conda install -c conda-forge cfgrib

-As for the data in NetCDF format, the main package we will use is xarray:
+As for the data in NetCDF format, we'll use xarray to open the data:

 import xarray as xr